III - Academic Regulations

 Any undergraduate student planning to exit the University, whether permanently or for a leave of absence must initiate the process with Student Administrative Services (SAS).
-The SAS Representative will discuss details pertinent to the student's situation and refer the student to the Vice President for Student Affairs or his/her designee.
+The SAS Representative will discuss details pertinent to the student's situation and refer the student to the Dean of Students or his/her designee.
 Graduate students should initiate the exit process in the appropriate academic School.
 A Leave of Absence for a graduate student is permitted at the discretion of the graduate coordinator or the dean of the school.
 The University may require a written statement from the student, and other documentation as may be appropriate, to support a leave of absence or withdrawal request.

 - Leave of Absence

 a.
 A leave of absence can only be granted to undergraduate students who were in good academic standing the semester prior to the leave as noted on the academic transcript for the previous full semester.
 A leave may also be granted for new students with no prior academic semester standing.
 Please refer to Section III-R for rules relating to good academic standing.
 Leaves of Absence are always enacted for future semesters.
 Should a student exit the University during a semester, the University defines that action as a Withdrawal (see 2 below).

 b.
-A student in good academic standing may apply to the Vice President for Student Affairs for a leave of absence.
+A student in good academic standing may apply to the Dean of Students or his/her designee for a leave of absence.
 For students who are seeking a Medical Leave of Absence see item 3.

 c.
 An approved leave provides the student with the right to return to Clarkson according to the readmission procedure (see III-P) and subject to any restrictions or requirements as may be imposed at the time of the leave.